-Kylie & Kendall Jenner, Cardi B & Serena Williams Become Memes After Met Gala And The Internet Goes Wild
+Kylie & Kendall Jenner, Cardi B, & Serena Williams Become Memes After Met Gala And The Internet Goes Wild

 Kendall went along with the joke, posting a photo of the Cinderella stepsisters to her Instagram story later that night.

 Another celebrity whose outfit did not escape the internet’s wrath was professional tennis player Serena Williams, who showed up to the event in an oversized yellow dress complete with puffy sleeves and a train.
 The dress was decorated in various pink decals and matched with yellow Nike sneakers.
-In the most popular meme of the night, Serena was compared to a ham omelette.
+In the most popular meme of the night, Serena was compared to a ham omelet.

 Now I love the hell out of Serena but I’m sorry sis you wrong a f for this #MetGala pic.twitter.com/0lv06CFEfb